 - Aluminum panels: If you have a wooden or steel garage door you’ll likely find yourself needing to replace panels from time to time.
 But that’s not likely to ever happen with aluminum garage doors.
 Aluminum is corrosion-resistant, and mold resistant and it will never rot like wood.
 It also won’t need to be repainted and it will last longer than wood or steel.

 - Glass Panels: An increasingly popular variation on the aluminum garage door is the aluminum framed glass door.
 With this door glass panels are held in place by an aluminum support frame.
 This type of aluminum door will need more regular maintenance simply because dirt and debris will be obvious on the glass panels.
 You should have them cleaned and inspected for cracks or other damage once a month.

 The Lifting Mechanism

-Because aluminum doors are lighter than typical wooden or steel doors pressure on the lifting mechanism and its component parts is reduced.
-Motor, springs, rollers, cables and tracks, along with the chain or belt drive should all enjoy an easier life because of their reduced workload.
+Because aluminum doors are lighter than typical wooden or steel doors pressure on the lifting mechanism and its parts is reduced.
+Motor, springs, rollers, cables, and tracks, along with the chain or belt drive should all enjoy an easier life because of their reduced workload.
 But that doesn’t mean they’re absolved from needing periodic maintenance.

 - Bi-monthly balance test: Disengage the automatic opener and lift the door manually.
 It should lift easily and remain in the open position without needing intervention from you.
 If the door seems extra heavy and/or won’t stay open call Smart Doors.

-- Monthly test of emergency reverse mechanism: This mechanism is designed to ensure no one is accidently caught under the closing door.
+- Monthly test of emergency reverse mechanism: This mechanism is designed to ensure no one is accidentally caught under the closing door.
 Therefore it’s necessary to check it monthly regardless of what your door is made of for the sake of everyone’s safety.

-- Annual or semi-annual lube: Just to make sure everything’s running nice and smooth you should lubricate the hinges, track and rollers on an annual or semi-annual basis.
+- Annual or semi-annual lube: Just to make sure everything’s running nice and smooth you should lubricate the hinges, track, and rollers on an annual or semi-annual basis.